Skip to main content

 Mailboxes for receipts

 The submenu item Mailboxes sets up central email inboxes to which supplier and customer invoices as well as receipts can be sent.
-ZEP fetches incoming messages at regular intervals and creates a receipt draft in the receipt recording.
-You then assign each receipt draft to an employee, customer, supplier, or project and can process it further from the receipt recording (invoicing, travel-expense accounting, accounting export).
+ZEP fetches incoming messages at regular intervals and files them as entries in the receipt mailbox — each with the status Open, Accepted, or Rejected.
+You assign each open entry to an employee, customer, supplier, or project.
+Only upon acceptance does it become a receipt that you can process further (invoicing, travel-expense accounting, accounting export).

 The setup of a mailbox, the connection and authorisation logic, the assignment of incoming emails to employees, and the workflow from receipt draft to acceptance or rejection are described in detail in the article Belegpostfach.

-Note: The submenu item appears in ZEP Compact with the active add-on module Travel Expense Management as well as in ZEP Professional.
+Note: The submenu item appears in ZEP Professional as well as in ZEP Compact with the Revenue & Costs or Travel Expense Management add-on module.
 Not available in ZEP Clock.

 Did this answer your question?